 A search for "Galaxy Nexus" on their web site will get you this page.
 It sports a fancy new press shot of the GS and a one line description, "Sign up to get the latest on the Galaxy Nexus from Verizon."

 So there you have it.
 The Galaxy Nexus is on Verizon.
 The wording makes it sound like it's exclusive to Verizon, doesn't it?
 We'll find out soon enough.

 Pay attention everybody.
 Things are about to get crazy around here.

 Samsung's Nexus S, the first Gingerbread device, was a T-Mobile exclusive in the U.S. until last month, when Sprint announced the Nexus S 4G - a CDMA (and WiMAX) counterpart of this sleek stock Android device.
 Can Samsung pull the same trick it did with the Galaxy S phones that came to all U.S. carriers?
 It sure looks like it.

 We've already seen a Nexus S with model GT-I9020A (as opposed to T-Mobile GT-I9020T) hit the FCC with AT&T bands, and now the same exact model has shown up on Samsung's own site, citing AT&T as the carrier.
+Whether Ma Bell will subsidize it or not (they didn't offer subsidies for the Nexus One) remains to be seen, but now the AT&T Nexus S is all but officially confirmed.
 Read More